-Los Angeles legend Lisa Leslie may have just entered the Hall, whilst former Sparks teammate Candace Parker rivals the Tulsa Shock’s Skylar Diggins as poster girl of the WNBA…but neither of them are MVP.
+Los Angeles legend Lisa Leslie may have just entered the Hall, whilst former Sparks teammate Candace Parker rivals the Tulsa Shock’s Skylar Diggins as the poster girl of the WNBA…but neither of them is MVP.

 The Most Valuable Player of the Women’s National Basketball Association for the 2015 season is Elena Delle Donne of the Chicago Sky.

 At just 26 years of age, EDD has confirmed herself as not only the best female basketball player of the year but one of the best basketball players around today, regardless of gender.
 Her sister team to the Chicago Bulls may be sponsored by Boost mobile, but it was Samsung who called in with the MVP trophy this year as sponsors of the WNBA.